JTSDK/jtsdk-tools/src/JTSDK.Docs/tool-chain-setup/README.md

 ## Third Party Installers

->One or more of the tool chain components may be provided by [Third Party Installers](#third-party-installers).
-Users should always check for the latest version of the respective installer before installaiton.
+>One or more of the tool chain components may be provided by Third Party Installers.
+Users should always check for the latest version of the respective installer before installaiton unless advised otherwise.

 ## Tool Chain Matrix